giraysengonul/giraysengonul/README.md

 ### 👨‍💻 About Me

-- 🎓 I started my journey as an iOS Developer
 - 🔁 Transitioned into **Data Analytics** to combine my love for logic, detail, and business problem solving
 - 📊 I analyze, visualize, and communicate data-driven insights that support better decisions
 - 💡 My goal is to become a Data Scientist with strong foundations in real-world analytics